YiyouSun/crossmoda2022/README.md

 ├── train_source
 ├── train_target
 ├── validation
+├── unet

 ├── ...
 ```
-t1 scans are saved in train_source, while t2 scans are saved in train_target for training.
+t1 scans are saved in train_source, while t2 scans are saved in train_target for training NiceGAN.
 Validation set is used for testing.
+sythesized hrT2 and hrT2 are saved in unet for training and testing segmentation model

 ### build environments
 python version=3.8